LoopKit/loopdocs/docs/loop-3/loop-3-features.md

 There are times when a looper needs to let Loop know they have taken insulin from a different source.
 The instruction with Loop 2.2.x was to manually enter the dose into the Apple Health app for Insulin and Loop would import that value.

 With Loop-dev, the "old" method still works, but there is a new method for entering this information that provides the user with updated `Glucose` predictions based on that dose and enables the user to indicate the type of insulin taken so that the appropriate model is used by Loop.

+!!! warning "Enter non-pump insulin before carbs"
+    If you are planning to enter non-pump insulin to cover carbs and you do NOT want Loop to automatically start increasing insulin based on the carb entry, it is suggested you add the non-pump insulin first and then add the carbs.

+    To find out what Loop would recommend, without actually dosing with Loop:

+    * Wait for a CGM entry (or fingerstick) to appear in the HUD
+    * Enter the carbs and continue to the bolus screen, i.e., do not save carbs
+    * Note the recommended bolus, but do not actually bolus
+    * Back up to the carb entry screen and `Cancel`
+    * Go to the non-pump insulin screen and enter bolus amount, adjusted as you desire - especially important if your non-pump insulin is a different model
+    * Add the carb entry and save carbs without bolusing

 1. By tapping on either of the insulin charts (Active Insulin or Insulin Delivery) on the home screen, the Insulin Delivery Screen is displayed with 3 tabs.
     * **Event History** (default) is the same as for Loop 2.2.x